 It may seem easier not to think about the future, but planning ahead can help alleviate some of the anxieties surrounding that future—both for you and your family.
 Having a roadmap ready to follow when you’re no longer there to guide them can help your loved ones find a clear path forward during a difficult time.

 Direct cremation offers the simplest, most affordable solution—and for the highest quality service at the lowest cost, there’s no cremation provider like Tulip Cremation.
 Tulip’s direct cremation service starts at just $600 and includes everything from transportation to preparation to the cremation itself.
 After cremation, your ashes can be shipped in a simple container to any U.S. postal address.
-Tulip also offers two prepaid cremation plans for low, transparent prices that can be paid in installments of just $49 or $69 a month.
+Tulip also offers two prepaid cremation plans for low, transparent prices that can be paid in installments.
 Making arrangements is as simple as a phone call or a quick visit to our website.
 Our expert Family Care Team will be available to talk 24/7 whenever you or your family need us.